AlokKothiyal1/SwiggyClone/README.md

 # Sweggy

-Sweggy.tk is the clone of Swiggy.com (Swiggy is India's largest and highest-valued online food ordering and delivery platform.
+Sweggy.ml is the clone of Swiggy.com (Swiggy is India's largest and highest-valued online food ordering and delivery platform.

 ## Built With